NLC India Limited: NLC Tamil Nadu Power Ltd. (NTPL) (2 x 500 MW)

 NLC Tamil Nadu Power Limited (NTPL), is a joint venture company of NLC India Ltd (formerly known as NLC Ltd) and TANGEDCO (Tamil Nadu Generation and Distribution Company), incorporated under the Companies Act.
 The Equity participation between NLC and TANGEDCO is 89:11.
-The Government of India had issued sanction for the implementation of coal-based 2 X 500MW thermal power project by NTPL at Tuticorin at an estimated cost of ₹ 4,909.54 crores, Unit 1 and Unit 2 has been declared for commercial operation effective 18 June 2015 and 29 August 2015.
+The Government of India had issued sanction for the implementation of coal-based 2 × 500 MW thermal power project by NTPL at Tuticorin at an estimated cost of ₹ 4,909.54 crores, Unit 1 and Unit 2 has been declared for commercial operation effective 18 June 2015 and 29 August 2015.
 RCE – 2 for the project (Completion cost of the project) works out to ₹ 7,293.48 crores (June – 15 base).
 Power Purchase Agreement has been signed with TANGEDCO, ESCOMs of Karnataka, Puducherry Electricity Department, Kerala State Electricity Board and DISCOMs of Andhra Pradesh.
 Power evacuation from this project is being carried out by Power Grid Corporation of India.
 NTPL has signed a fuel supply agreement with Mahanadhi Coalfields for supply of 3.0 MTPA of coal and to meet the shortfall in the requirement, a contract has also been awarded on MSTC for the supply of imported coal.

 Neyveli Uttar Pradesh Power Ltd. (NUPPL) (3 x 660 MW)

-Neyveli Uttar Pradesh Power Limited (NUPPL) is a joint venture between NLC India and Uttar Pradesh Rajya Vidyut Utpadan Nigam Limited, for setting up of 3 x 660 MW power project at Ghatampur, Uttar Pradesh.
+Neyveli Uttar Pradesh Power Limited (NUPPL) is a joint venture between NLC India and Uttar Pradesh Rajya Vidyut Utpadan Nigam Limited, for setting up of 3 × 660 MW power project at Ghatampur, Uttar Pradesh.

-Upcoming Projects
+Upcoming projects

 Neyveli New Thermal Power Project (NNTPP) (2 X 500 MW)

-The Neyveli New Thermal Power Project (2x500 MW) is being implemented at a capital cost of ₹ 5,907.11 crores as a replacement for the more than five decades old 600 MW Thermal Power Station I and adopts pulverized fuel firing technology.
+The Neyveli New Thermal Power Project (2×500 MW) is being implemented at a capital cost of ₹ 5,907.11 crores as a replacement for the more than five decades old 600 MW Thermal Power Station I and adopts pulverized fuel firing technology.
 Consequent to re-tendering of Steam Generator package, the units are rescheduled to be commissioned in October 2017 and April 2018.
 LOA for Steam Generator package (NTA 1) and Turbo-Generator package (NTA 2) has been issued to BHEL and detailed engineering activities, civil and mechanical erection works and supplies are in progress.
 LOA has also been issued for the Balance of Plant Package and the engineering & civil works, supplies and erection are in progress.